truenas/documentation/content/GettingStarted/Configure/SetUpBackupScale.md

 ### Downloading the Initial System Debug File

-After saving the system configuration, go to **System Settings > Advanced** and click **Save Debug**.
+After saving the system configuration, go to **System > Advanced** and click **Save Debug**.
 After the download completes, save this initial debug file with your system configuration file.

 ## Create a Boot Environment